racruz25/group_project/README.md

 ### About our Model

 **Our random forest model predicts the result of Team 1 and Team 2**

+We trained our data by averaging winning and losing teams statistics from past years (reg_season and tourney) - this is the base of our model - while we also incorporated Masseys's Ordinal Ranking which is a consensus ranking of the top college basketball rating systems; Ex- (Pomeroy, Massey, etc.)

 **The base of our model was built by Aggregate Season Stats, Aggregate Tournament Stats, Average Ranking:**